-In general, Distasio Law Firm has four years from the accident date to file a lawsuit based on an injury and two years for a wrongful death case.
+In general, Distasio Law Firm has two years from the accident date to file a lawsuit based on an injury and two years for a wrongful death case.
 Missing the applicable deadline could mean not being able to file suit at all later.

 Reach out to our team of Sarasota attorneys as soon as you can after a semi-truck collision so we can determine your options and begin to investigate your case.
 Some evidence in these cases ends up with the trucking company, and we need to take quick action to ensure it is not lost, destroyed, or otherwise unavailable to us when we need it to build your case.